EwoutH/urban-self-driving-effects/paper/paper.md

 | 5.2: System effects            | C           | Scenario analysis | Network performance, congestion levels, vehicle kilometers traveled, travel times |
 | 5.3: Policy effectiveness      | D           | Policy analysis   | Mode shares, network performance, system-wide metrics                             |

-_Tables 5.1: Overview of which section answers which subquestion by which experiment examining which metrics_
+_Table 5.1: Overview of which section answers which subquestion by which experiment examining which metrics_

 ### Interpreting the results
 Many of the results will be displayed in dimensionally-stacked heatmaps.
 In each, one metric is displayed for all 144 scenarios.
 There are two x-axes and two y-axes, one for each of the 4 uncertainties from which the scenarios are derived: